kdakan/React-React-Router-and-Redux/README.md

 * To share global state, first we create a context with a default value like const ```LanguageContext = React.createContext('en');``` in its own module file and export it like ```export default LanguageContext;```
 * Then, we import it in any component that provides its value or consumes its value, refer to [here](https://reactjs.org/docs/context.html) for examples.
 * Context can hold any javascript object, not only primitives.
-* It is advisable to use a state management library like ```Redux``` or ```MobX``` instead of the lower level Context api.
+* It is advisable to use a state management library like ```Redux``` instead of the lower level Context api.

 ## 11. State management:
 * When starting a new app or a new component tree, it is easier to start without thinking about any state and interaction, and just breaking down the target HTML output we want, into dumb visual components with no state or DOM events.
 The root component of the app or the component tree can be fed through its props with static data for prototyping the visuals.
 * Next, we should identify the changing parts of the data and turn these parts into state.
 How we implement state is different depending on whether we are using a state management library or not.
-In any case, we do not put derived values into their own state, instead, we use functions, getters, or in case of ```MobX```, ```@computed``` functions to compute derived state from true state.
+In any case, we do not put derived values into their own state, instead, we use functions or getters to compute derived state from true state.
 * If we are not using a state management library (meaning that if our app is very small), then we need to find the components which will host this state.
 * If we are using a state management library (meaning that if our app is not very small), then we need to place this state into a store or multiple stores and pass the store to the component via its props, and fire actions on DOM events without using setState()
 * Handling state with ```setState()``` inside an individual component is simple, however, when there is a component that depends on another component's state, things get complicated.
-Without using a state management library like ```Redux``` or ```MobX```, a common way to share state between components is called lifting the state up to a common ancestor component.
+Without using a state management library like ```Redux```, a common way to share state between components is called lifting the state up to a common ancestor component.
 Here we put the state changing code on the common ancestor component, and share the code (callback function) and shared state down the tree to the other components through their props.
 Inside the child components, we bind to this shared state passed on props, and call the callback function passed on props to change this state and trigger other components which depend on this state.
 As the app grows larger, this way of sharing state leads to complex and unmaintainable code and it is hard to find dependent components inside the codebase.

-## 12. State management with MobX:
-* ```MobX``` library offers a simple, object-oriented way to manage state, using observables, observers, and optional actions.
-* With ```MobX```, we do not initialize the component's state property, instead, we mark the state variable with the ```@observable``` annotation.
-* Inside an event handler, we do not use ```setState()``` to change state, instead, we change it like changing a regular javascript primitive value, object or array.
-The observable variables should be inside an object, like a component or store object, because they are implemented auto-magically internally with property getters and setters.
-We also mark the component or components which uses/depends on this state variable with the ```@observer``` annotation.
-* We don't have to place the state variables inside a component, we can put it inside a store object and we can structure the code anyway we want.
-* We can also use computed functions which change depending on an observable state variable (like fullname depending on firstname and lastname variables), and mark it with the ```@computed``` annotation.
-* Refer to [here](https://mobx.js.org/getting-started.html) for a quick tutorial on ```MobX```
-* Refer to [here](https://mobx.js.org/best/store.html) for best practices on structuring stores (like a single UI store and multiple domain stores)

-## 13. State management with Redux:
+## 12. State management with Redux:

 * ```Redux``` library offers an advanced, functional way to predictively manage state, using reducers and actions.
 It is the most popular state management library among React developers.
-* With ```Redux```, we need to write more verbose code than we were doing with ```MobX```, because there is less magic but more trackable state interactions.
+* With ```Redux```, we need to write some verbose code to allow more trackable state interactions.
 * With ```Redux```, the app state is kept in a single store as a tree of keys and data parts corresponding to these keys.
 We do not directly manipulate app state inside the components.
 * Inside the component DOM events and lifecycle methods, we create (fire/dispatch) actions which describe what happened.
 An action is a serializable object with a string ```type``` field and zero or more data fields (data fields cannot be a ```function``` or ```Promise``` because it needs to be serializable).
 These actions are then processed by reducer functions, which return the new version of the corresponding state part, which then replaces that part of the app state inside the store.
 * State of an app is managed in a central store, and is created from and fed by the combined root reducer, which is a combination of all the reducers in the app.
 Components can bind to parts of this app state by connecting to reducers responsible for that part of the app state, and can change parts of this app state by creating actions, which are dispatched to (caught up by) reducers which again return the changed state.